Announcing Data Science with Python for SEO course: Cohort based course, interactive, live-coding.

 SEO crawler: A generic SEO crawler that can be customized, built with Scrapy, & with several features:

-Standard SEO elements extracted by default (title, header tags, body text, status code, reponse and request headers, etc.)
+Standard SEO elements extracted by default (title, header tags, body text, status code, response and request headers, etc.)

 CSS and XPath selectors: You probably have more specific needs in mind, so you can easily pass any selectors to be extracted in addition to the standard elements being extracted